RyanRoth360/spotifyPlaylistCreator/README.md

    pip install tkinter
    pip install spotipy.oauth2

-4. Before you can use Spotify Paygen, you'll need to set up a Spotify developer account and create a new Spotify application.
+4. Before you can use Spotify Playlist Creator, you'll need to set up a Spotify developer account and create a new Spotify application.
 Once you've done that, you can enter your Spotify application credentials into the cred.py file in the root directory of the application. https://developer.spotify.com/

 License
 The Spotify Playlist Creator is released under the MIT License.
 See the LICENSE file for more information.